veronicatesei/hcl-universal-orchestrator-chart/README.md

     uno.authentication.oidc.credentialSecret: put_oidc_secret_here
     uno.authentication.oidc.tlsVerification: required

+- Configuring the networking in the **values.yaml** file

+The HCL Universal Orchestrator server and console can use two different ways to route external traffic into the Kubernetes Service cluster:

+* **Ingress** and OpenShift **routes** services that manage external access to the services in the cluster.

+To configure an ingress control for the microservices, set the following parameters in the **values.yaml** file:

+uno.ingress.ingressClassName: nginx
+uno.ingress.baseDomainName: .k8s.uat.uno

+If you are using OpenShift routes, set the following parameter is the **values.yaml** file to false:

+uno.ingress.enabled: false

 To make sure HCL Universal Orchestrator tusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:

     uno.config.certificates.additionalCASecrets: certificatesecret